ethereum/portal-network-specs/transaction-gossip/transaction-gossip.md

 The network uses the standard XOR distance function.

-In the execution state network the `custom_payload` field of the `Ping` and `Pong` messages is the serialization of an SSZ Container specified as [Type 5 Ping Custom Payload Extension](../ping-payload-extensions/extensions/type-5.md)
+In the execution state network the `custom_payload` field of the `Ping` and `Pong` messages is the serialization of an SSZ Container specified as [Type 1 Basic Radius Payload](../ping-payload-extensions/extensions/type-1.md)

 ## Content Keys